-The Songs you remember in a heartfelt, liberating musical journey.
+Jamie and Michael’s last full album collaboration features the Songs you remember in a heartfelt, liberating musical journey.
 Hear this personal and profound musical portrait of the Catholic America of the 40s, 50s, and 60s.
 For multiple generations to enjoy together for years to come!

-SONGS AND STORIES
+ABOUT THESE SONGS AND STORIES

-Recorded before a live audience at Chicago’s Chief O’Neill’s Pub.
+Produced by J. O’Reilly Productions and recorded before a live audience at Chicago’s Chief O’Neill’s Pub.
 Michael, the oldest of six in the working class Irish/Italian neighborhoods of post WW-II New Jersey, and Jamie, a Baby Boomer from a huge artistic family in a small Illinois town – tell of life in parochial school.
 Hear stories from Michael, as the oldest of six in the working class Irish/Italian neighborhoods of post WW-II New Jersey; and from Jamie, as a Baby-Boomer, and middle kid in a huge artistic family, in a small Illinois town during the 60s and 70s.

 Michael and Jamie in solos and duets:

 - Sr. Clarissa, Pagan Children

 - She Would Sing the Kerry Dances words and music Tom Amandes

 - I Fell Out of Love With Sin Today words by Jamie O’Reilly, music by Jamie O’Reilly & Michael Smith

 - Transfiguration by Jamie O’Reilly & Tom Amandes